hamza-che/hamza-che/README.md

 # Hello, I'm Hamza 👋
 ## Front-End Developer
 - 👀 I’m interested in Front-End development
-- 🌱 Reactjs, HTML, CSS, Bootstrap, Materialize, SCSS, JavaScript, Jquery
+- 🌱 Reactjs, HTML, CSS, Bootstrap, Tailwind, SCSS, JavaScript, Jquery
 - 💞️ I’m looking to collaborate with others on Reactjs and JavaScript.
 - 📫 How to reach me : contact@hamza.codes